ShengQuanZhou/challenge/README.md

 Q: Has q-variance been previously reported in the literature?

 A: Not to our knowledge, and we have asked many experts, but please bring any references to our attention.
+If anyone has made the exact same prediction then we will announce them the winner.

 Q: Does q-variance have implications for quantitative finance?